JasonHaenlin/PNS-PS7-19-20-al-ihm1/polympic-dsl/readme.md

 `mvn clean compile assembly:single`

+To execute the jar file :
+`java -jar path/to/file.jar`

 After modifying the grammar, you must generate ANTLR files with a visitor structure and no listener :
 Download ANTLR jar file then :